fisteque/symnozein/README.md

 # 🧬 Reinterpretation 13 & Symnozein

-**Reinterpretation 13** is not a theory of everything.
+**Reinterpretation 13** is not a specialization not even theory of everything.
-It is a path of seeing more truthfully — across science, faith, and consciousness.
+It is a path of seeing more truthfully — across science, faith, and consciousness and in all directions.
 A living book for those who sense there’s something more… and want to name it.

 **Symnozein** is the ecosystem we’re building around this: